TroelsMortensen/DomainCentricArchitectureCourse/Readme.md

 ### Topics
 Introduction to Operation Result pattern

+### Preparation before class
+Again, we'll need to use generics, so make sure you know the basics.

 ### Assignment
 Implement the Operation Result pattern, to be used throughout the course project.